soumitramishra/serverless-image-recognition-app-aws/README.md

 # Serverless Image Recognition on AWS
-Automated task of quality assurance and reporting by inspecting a digital image using AWS services
+Automated task of quality assurance and reporting by inspecting a digital image using AWS services.

 ## What we learned :